3D-iceland/volcanoes/README.md

 3D models are prepared for printing in Ultimaker Cura configured for Crealty Ender Pro printer.
 Important: Top and bottom thickness has been doubled from 0.8mm to 1.6mm.
 Top thickness needs to be increased or else elevation lines may misprint in 3D printer.
 If making plaster molds, bottom thickness also needs to be increased so the model does not deform when pressed to release from mold frame.

 ## 3D printing
 For molds it is worth it to print at highest resolution possible.
-For example Crealty Ender 3 printer normal print quality is 0.2mm resolution, but at highest print quality the resolution is 0.12mm.
+For example Crealty Ender 3 printer normal print quality is 0.2mm resolution, but at highest print quality the resolution is 0.12mm, resulting in increased detail and finer elevation lines.

 ## Credits